grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    TokenIgnores = (<http[^\n]+>+?)
    ```

-   Replace `FULL_PATH_TO_REPO` with the full path to the cloned Technical Documentation repository.
-For example, in Linux you could set StylesPath to `/home/username/git-repos/technical-documentation/linters/vale` and in macOS, you could set it to `/Users/username/git-repos/technical-documentation/linters/vale`.
+   Replace `FULL_PATH_TO_REPO` with the full path to the cloned Writer's Toolkit repository.
+For example, in Linux you could set StylesPath to `/home/username/git-repos/writers-toolkit/vale` and in macOS, you could set it to `/Users/username/git-repos/writers-toolkit/vale`.
 The path depends on where you cloned the git repository.

 1. Install the [Vale VS Code extension](https://marketplace.visualstudio.com/items?itemName=chrischinchilla.vale-vscode) in VS Code.